dacostapiece/callhome/README.md

 b) Find line <b>PubAuthenticationKey</b>, uncomment if necessary (remove #) and set it to yes<br>
 c) Find line <b>PasswordAuthentication</b>, uncomment if necessary (remove #) and set it to no<br>

-<b>DO IT</b> if password ssh access should be disabled or ignore this step
+<b>Disable Password Authentication</b> if password ssh access should not be available or ignore this step

 <h2>Raspberry/Local Linux Device</h2>